-Ware will hold individual meetings on November 3 & 5/2020 during class time via ZOOM to discuss progress.
+\Ware will hold individual meetings on November 2 & 4/2021 during class time via ZOOM to discuss progress.

-2. 40% Learning Approach and Participation -ongoing-

-Attitude, Commitment, Progress, Ability to Assimilate Information, Attendance

-A significant part of the grade will be based on participation.
+- 2. 40% Learning Approach and Participation -ongoing- - Attitude, Commitment, Progress, Ability to Assimilate Information, Attendance-A significant part of the grade will be based on participation.
 By participating, we mean not only showing up for class, either in person or online, but attending to the material at hand.
-Participation will also be gauged by the effort put into learning the asynchronous (online) material.
 Students demonstrating self-motivation have the possibility to excel in this course.
 Effort shows and we will be sure to take note of those fully engaged in the class.
 If for some reason you are feeling unwell during class time, a substitute form of participation may be arranged; however, do not expect to obtain this privilege more than once.